gtortone/mpmt-board/mkdocs/docs/sama-bringup.md

 In order to boot Linux operating system from network some files (device tree, Linux kernel image and minimal root filesystem) are needed.
 U-Boot can fetch during network boot these files using TFTP protocol, so a deployment server is needed to use this feature.

-Connect a USB-UART adapter on [JDEB1](hardware.md#on-board-connectors), open serial console using a terminal emulation software and power-on the board.
+lonnect a USB-UART adapter on [JDEB1](hardware.md#on-board-connectors), open serial console using a terminal emulation software and power-on the board.
 Interrupt U-Boot autoboot hitting a key after U-Boot banner and start network boot script:

 ```shell
 run bootnet